rybplayer/cse15l-lab-reports/lab1report.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-The working directory when the command was run is `C:\\`. \
+The working directory when the command was run is the root directory `/home`. \
-Adding a folder or path as the argument to 'cd' appears to
+Adding a folder or path as the argument to `cd` appears to
 change the current directory into the argument path. \
 This is not an error.